thejoshwolfe/git-vendor/README.md

 - [x] Configuration information stored in a file `.git-vendor-config` in your repo.
 Automatically gets edited as appropriate while maintaining formatting and comments.
     - [x] Convenient command to support removing vendored content.
     - [x] Convenient command to support renaming/moving local vendored content.
-    - [ ] TODO: Validate `dir` options from config file are canonical and unique.
-    - [ ] TODO: Don't let backslashes in paths on Windows.
     - [x] Convenient command to support editing the config file.
     - [x] Validation for a manually edited config file.
     - [x] Quoting unusual characters in the config file uses shell syntax using Python's `shlex` module.